 Breastfeeding Tip 5: Uncovered Or Covered Up Its Up To You

 Your baby might not like to be worn, wrapped, or covered while nursing, which is okay.
-There is an excellent and much-needed industry devoted to ways to keep baby close to you and to keep you comfortable when nursing in public or just out and about.
+There is an excellent and much-needed industry devoted to keeping your baby close to you and keeping you comfortable when nursing in public or just out and about.
 Just because it works for your friend or neighbor doesn’t mean it will work for you.
 And some babies are just not happy eating under wraps!
 Communities around the US are changing laws around breastfeeding in public, creating safe and quiet spaces for breastfeeding moms, and making sure that workplaces offer breaks, areas, and support.
 You know what works best for you and your baby, and it is important that you advocate for that wherever and whenever you need to.

 Regardless of how you feed, your baby is your number one fan.
 When feelings of anxiety overwhelm you, take a timeout, and just sit and cuddle your baby.
 You are all they need!